📍 Serving Hartford & All of Greater Hartford

 Selling a Marital Home in Connecticut Divorce — What You Need to Know

-Connecticut Marital-Property Division — Key Facts Connecticut is a equitable-distribution state (Conn.
+Connecticut Marital-Property Division — Key Facts Connecticut is an equitable-distribution state (Conn.
 Gen. Stat. §46b-81), so the family home is divided fairly rather than on a fixed 50/50 formula.
 A court weighs the length of the marriage, each spouse's economic circumstances, financial and non-financial contributions, tax consequences, and which parent keeps custody of minor children who need to stay in the home — and there is no automatic even-split rule — though many divisions still land near even.

 The Three Paths for the Marital Home in a CT Divorce